 If you have decided to go with a fiber internet option, you will want to make sure you have all of the proper equipment.
 One of the most important pieces of equipment you need is a fiber-ready router that can accommodate fiber-optic speeds.
 Your internet service provider can provide you with a new router that is compatible with your new service.

-Internet service providers will send a technician to come and install your fiber internet, helping to set up a WiFi-enabled router that connects your devices to the network.
+Internet service providers will send a technician to come and install your fiber internet.
+They will help set up a WiFi-enabled router that connects your devices to the network.
 Learn more about how fiber internet is installed.

 Can I get fiber internet?

-Because fiber internet technology is gaining more popularity, your access to fiber internet will depend on your internet service provider building out fiber infrastructure.
+Because fiber internet is gaining more popularity, your access will depend on your internet service provider building out fiber infrastructure.
 For example, CenturyLink Fiber Internet packages are available in many areas nationwide and the network only continues to expand.
 Discover if service is available near you.

 * Some internet providers may offer cable